The Projects and Construction Review: USA

 The vast majority of PPP transactions in the United States to date have been primarily focused on transport infrastructure projects.

-Foreign investment and tax issues
+Foreign investment and cross-border issues

 An investor in the United States must consider the application of federal, state and local income taxes, franchise taxes, transfer taxes and intangible taxes.
 There is considerable variation in state and local tax regimes, which makes it difficult to generalise about state and local tax considerations, which are therefore not addressed.

 However, almost all US tax treaties include fairly mechanical anti-treaty shopping tests, and there are a number of other anti-abuse rules that make it very difficult for a non-treaty lender to access the US treaty network.
 Nevertheless, certain non-bank lenders that are not treaty eligible may qualify for an exemption from withholding on interest if they are not otherwise related to the borrower and the loan is in registered form for US tax purposes (which is generally easy to ensure).

 In addition, if an investment is made through a corporation, distributions that constitute dividends will be subject to US federal withholding tax at a rate of 30 per cent.
 If an investment is made through a partnership, an equivalent branch profits tax may be imposed on the non-US partners on amounts they are deemed to have repatriated.
 These withholding or branch profits taxes may be reduced or eliminated by an applicable income tax treaty.
 There can be substantial variation in tax consequences depending on the structure for the project and the relevant investment vehicles.

 In US project finance transactions, the historical preference of lenders is to have the financing documents governed by the law of New York State and to require borrowers and other counterparties to financing documents to consent to the jurisdiction of the courts of New York.
 The comparatively straightforward issues raised in disputes involving loans and other credit facilities have been viewed as rendering those disputes more suitable to judicial, as opposed to arbitral, determination.

-Nonetheless, US courts follow the strong policy in favour of arbitration to enforce agreements that have elected arbitration.
+Nevertheless, US courts follow the strong policy in favour of arbitration to enforce agreements that have elected arbitration.
 There are a number of project documents that provide arbitration as the avenue for settling disputes.
 Parties choose from a large variety of institutions and rules, or ad hoc arbitration under rules of the parties' own design.
 Arbitral proceedings can be tailored by contract to modify the institutional rules and meet the specific needs of the particular transaction.
-Parties in US transactions typically designate the American Arbitration Association for their project finance disputes, and frequently choose New York as the place of arbitration.
+Parties in US transactions typically designate the American Arbitration Association for their project finance disputes and frequently choose New York as the place of arbitration.